RunesRepoHub/RRHQD/README.md

 * Filezilla - A free software, cross-platform FTP application that supports FTP, SFTP, and FTPS
 * Fail2Ban - An intrusion prevention software framework that protects computer servers from brute-force attacks
 * Ansible - A radically simple IT automation tool

-* Docker (is auto installed) - A set of platform as a service products that use OS-level virtualization to deliver software in packages called containers

 ---------------------------------------------------------------------------------------------